itzSpicyRamen/personal-finance-tracker/README.md

 # personal-finance-tracker

-WIP Project
+WIP Project <br />

-Current features:
+Current features: <br />
--Database creation
+-Database creation <br />
--Add new users to database
+-Add new users to database <br />
--Create new login via JSON post
+-Create new login via JSON post <br />
--Use Google SSO to login or create a new account
+-Use Google SSO to login or create a new account <br />
+-Access and refresh token generation and handling <br />
+-Admin role in case needed <br />